 Please remember for Non-Network Benefits, you must obtain prior authorization the Claims Administrator within two business days of the admission or on the same day of admission if reasonably possible if you are admitted to a Hospital as a result of an Emergency.
 If authorization from the Claims Administrator is not obtained, Benefits for the Inpatient Hospital Stay will be reduced to 50% of Eligible Expenses, however the reduction in Benefits will not exceed \$500.

 Enteral Nutrition

-Benefits are provided for enteral formulas and low protein modified food products, administered either orally or by tube feeding as the primary source of nutrition, for certain conditions which require specialized nutrients or formulas.
-Examples of conditions include:
+Benefits are provided for specialized enteral formulas administered either orally or by tube feeding for certain conditions under the direction of a Physician.